trustcrypto/documentation-theme-jekyll/index.md

 OnlyKey Android App - The username / password / Yubikey® OTP login features will work without any apps on Android.
 With the OnlyKey Android app additional features like FIDO U2F, TOTP, and OpenPGP are supported.
 Get the app from [Google Play here](https://play.google.com/store/apps/details?id=to.crp.android.onlykeyu2f).

+### 5. OnlyKey Knowledge Base

+The Knowledge Base contains guides and information for using OnlyKey in specific applications.

+[Using OnlyKey with Linux](https://docs.crp.to/linux.html) - Instructions for creating a UDEV rule for OnlyKey.

+[Using OnlyKey with Virtual Machines](https://docs.crp.to/virtualmachines.html) - How to use OnlyKey with VMware and Virtualbox.

+[Using OnlyKey with Qubes OS](https://docs.crp.to/qubes.html) - How to use OnlyKey with Qubes OS.

+[Legacy Firmware Upgrade Guide](https://docs.crp.to/upgradeguide.html) - Follow this guide to upgrade firmware from Beta6 to Beta7.

+[Deploying OnlyKey to the Enterprise](https://docs.crp.to/enterprise.html) - Options for deploying ready to use OnlyKey to employees.

+[International Travel Edition Guide](https://docs.crp.to/ite.html) - Follow this guide to use the International Travel Edition OnlyKey.

+[Plausible Deniability Setup Guide](https://docs.crp.to/pdguide.html) - Follow this guide to use the plausible deniability feature of OnlyKey

 {% include links.html %}